By the numbers

 - McDougall School of Petroleum Engineering is ranked No. 3 among petroleum engineering graduate schools and No. 5 among undergraduate PE schools by U.S. News.

 - Make a Difference Engineering (MADE@TU) initiative designs and fabricates mobility and developmental devices for disabled children and adults in the community.

 Kendall College of Arts & Sciences

-- Psychology research (via Tulsa Institute for Trauma, Adversity and Injustice) includes post-traumatic stress disorder, sleep disturbance and pain tolerance.
+- Psychology research (via Tulsa Institute for Trauma, Adversity & Injustice) includes post-traumatic stress disorder, sleep disturbance and pain tolerance information.

 Oxley College of Health Sciences

-- Advanced partnership with Laureate Institute for Brain Research; projects include concussion effects among football players, Alzheimer’s disease and anxiety
+- Advanced partnership with Laureate Institute for Brain Research; projects include Alzheimer’s disease and anxiety

 Collins College of Business

-- School of Energy Economics, Policy and Commerce prepares students for the energy industry and houses one of only 11 AAPL-approved energy management programs in the nation.
+- The School of Energy Economics, Policy & Commerce prepares students for the energy industry and houses one of only 10 AAPL-approved energy management programs in the nation.